-Uconnect® will announce incoming text messages.
-Push the Phone button - and say Listen.
-(Must have compatible mobile phone paired to Uconnect® system.)
+Uconnect will announce incoming text messages.
+Push the Phone button and say Listen.
+(Must have compatible mobile phone paired to Uconnect system.)

 - 1. Once an incoming text message is read to you, push the Phone button .
 After the beep, say: "Reply." - 2.
-Listen to the Uconnect® prompts.
+Listen to the Uconnect prompts.
 After the beep, repeat one of the pre-defined messages and follow the system prompts.

 PRE-DEFINED VOICE TEXT REPLY RESPONSES

 Yes.
-Stuck in Traffic.
+Stuck in traffic.
 See you later.

 No. Start without me.
-I'll be Late.
+I'll be late.

 Okay.
 Where are you?
-I will be <num-< td=""></num-<>
+I will be

 Call me.
-Are you there yet? ber> minutes late.
+Are you there yet? <number> minutes late.</number>

 PRE-DEFINED VOICE TEXT REPLY RESPONSES

-I'll call you I need See you in
+I'll call you later.
+I need directions.
+See you in <number> of</number>

-later. directions. <number> of</number>

 I'm on my way.
 Can't talk right minutes.

 I'm lost. now.
 Thanks.

 TIP: Your mobile phone must have the full implementation of the Message Access Profile (MAP) to take advantage of this feature.
 For details about MAP, visit UconnectPhone.com.
-Apple iPhone® iOS6 or later supports reading incoming text messages only.